RishabhRD/nvim-lsputils/README.md

 ## Future goals

 - LspSearch command to search symbol over workspace and list it in a window.

-- Fuzzy finding of symbols
+** Fuzzy finding of symbols is optional for the time being.
+This is because fuzzy engine of popfix is still in developement.
+However, it usually it doesn't crash and work as expected.
+For using it read custom options section.
+For the code snippet read sample theming section. **

 ## Prerequisite